abinayagoudjandhyala/COVID-19-Vaccine-Tracker/README.md

-# README for COVID-19 Vaccine Tracker Project
+# COVID-19 Vaccine Tracker Project

 ## Overview
 The **COVID-19 Vaccine Tracker** is a comprehensive Tableau dashboard designed to analyze global COVID-19 vaccination rates, coverage, and distribution trends.
 It provides critical insights into the progress of vaccination campaigns worldwide, the impact of socio-economic factors, and highlights disparities in vaccine access.
 This project is a showcase of advanced data visualization and analytical skills, making it a valuable addition to a data analyst portfolio.